-

 What is the main legislation relating to real estate ownership?

 Irish law was historically based on old legislation which predates the establishment of the Irish State in 1922, such as the Conveyancing Acts, 1881–1911 and the Settled Land Acts, 1882–1890.
 The Land and Conveyancing Law Reform Act 2009 (the “2009 Act“) replaced much of the old law, including the pre-1922 statute law and modernised the law and conveyancing practice.
-There is modern legislation governing registration of title (the Registration of Title Act, 1964 which was modified by the Registration of Deeds and Title Act, 2006) to facilitate the increasing computerisation of the property registration system in this jurisdiction and succession law (the Succession Act, 1965).
+There is modern legislation governing registration of title (the Registration of Deeds and Title Acts 1964 and 2006) to facilitate the increasing digitisation of the property registration system in this jurisdiction and succession law (the Succession Act, 1965).

-There is extensive statutory protection afforded to family property in particular, which affects conveyancing practice (e.g. the Family Home Protection Act, 1976).
+There is extensive statutory protection afforded to family property in particular, which affects conveyancing practice (e.g. the Family Home Protection Act, 1976 and the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010).
 This is partly due to the fact that Ireland has a written Constitution enshrining certain fundamental rights which override any other law, including legislation.

 -